 Tax liens are the nuclear option in the IRS’s arsenal.
 They can affect all property you own, including your home, your vehicles, and other personal property.
 Even financial assets and businesses you might own are not safe.
 What’s more, they can attach to assets that you buy once the IRS issues the lien but before you pay to pay it off.

 However, tax liens can no longer hurt your credit directly.
 That is because tax liens are not included in credit reports any longer.
 Tax liens, or any outstanding debt you owe to the IRS, do not appear on your credit report, so they can’t impact your credit scores.

-A tax lien notice is the nuclear option in the IRS’s arsenal.
-Once a tax lien notice appears in your credit report, it can lower your credit score by as much as 100 points.
-And that damage isn’t going anywhere fast — it can stay on your credit report for up to seven years.
-Even paying off all of your tax debt won’t remove the lien from your credit report.
+There was a time tax lien notices appeared in credit reports and could lower your credit score by as much as 100 points.
+They would stay on your credit report for up to seven years.
+Even paying off all of your tax debt wouldn’t remove the lien from your credit report.

-As if that were’t enough, the damage of a tax lien notice isn’t limited to your credit score.
-Having a tax lien on your credit report could prevent you from getting a job for as long as it stays on your credit report.
-This is particularly applicable in the financial and tax administration sectors.
-It also disqualifies you from certain professional licenses (e.g. realtor and financial advisor licenses).
+Having a tax lien on your credit report could prevent you from getting a job for as long as it stayed on your credit report.
+This applied particularly to the financial and tax administration sectors.
+It could disqualify you from certain professional licenses (e.g. realtor and financial advisor licenses).

-The good news is that in 2011, the IRS created a procedure allowing taxpayers to request the removal of a tax lien notice from their credit report.
-This “undo” button wipes the tax lien notice from your report.
-Once removed, it’s wiped from the public record.
-Your credit score recovers, and prospective lenders and future employers will never know.
+In 2011, the IRS created a procedure that allowed taxpayers to request the removal of a tax lien notice from their credit report.
+This “undo” button wiped the tax lien notice from your report.
+Once removed, it was wiped from the public record.

 What is a tax lien?